aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/oleobjects/delete-all-oleobjects-from-excel-worksheet/_index.md

 aliases: [/delete-all-oleobjects-from-excel-worksheet/]
 keywords: "Delete all OLE objects in an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support deleting all OLE objects in an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
-weight: 50
+weight: 60
 ---

-This REST API indicates `delete all` OLE objects.
+This REST API indicates `delete all` OLE objects in an Excel worksheet.

 ## RSET API